paulnov/stata-tex/README.md

 output.
 Outputting statistics you don't use is fine, so `all` is usually the right answer.

+You can run `store_est_tpl` multiple times following a single estimation if you want to store multiple coefficients.
 If you want to store some other value in this file, e.g. a p-value from an F test or significance test for a difference between two coefficients, you can store an arbitrary string using:

     append_to_file using sample_table.csv, s("treatment2_ftest, 0.35")